Cambridge University Labour Club: Constitution and organisation

 CULC is run by an elected executive committee.
-The current co-chairs are Harrison Jennings and Fiona Mitchell, of Magdalene and Christ's College respectively.
+The current co-chairs are Ophelia Wye and Ben Cartwright, of Clare and Christ's College respectively.
+The club also has Professor Nick Gay, of Christ's College, as its Senior Treasurer.
 The club also holds Annual General Meetings and Termly General Meetings at which its members can pass policy in the form of motions (such as supporting the Living Wage Campaign), and hear reports from the executive officers.